THE ToeOFF® STORY

 Since the birth of the ToeOFF®, it was produced at an externally owned company in Malmö.
 Collaboration with this external company worked fine for many years but when volumes increased and our demands for quality control and development increased, we started to see that this setup was not allowing us to move as fast as we wanted and we started internally to talk about how this situation could be addressed.

-Suddenly in 2006 and 2007, the owner of the manufacturing site in Malmö started to use a significant amount of money and resources on things other than on manufacturing of our ToeOFF® products (re: private houses, cars, etc. that had absolutely nothing to do with the business).
+Suddenly in 2006 and 2007, the owner of the manufacturing site in Malmö started to use a significant amount of money and resources on things other than on manufacturing of our ToeOFF® products.

 That led to the owner coming to us and asking for financial support, which we did.
 But when he kept coming back asking for more, we said that we could not be their “extra bank”.